In July 2005, the law that required gas pumps labeling for ethanol was reversed.

 View complete article at http://www.allbusiness.com/retail-trade/food-stores/4486452-1.html

 Fuel-Testers Comment: Very sad, that some in Kansas believe withholding information from consumers, to increase sales of E10 is something to "crow" about.
-As long as there are gas-powered equipment and engines on the road, waterways and , not designed to be compatible with ethanol blends of fuel, Fuel-Testers strongly believes consumers need access to non-ethanol fuel.
-E10 sticker labeling should be mandatory Kansas residents can make an educated and informed decision - to be able to chose the appropriate fuel based on engine manufacturer recommendations.
+As long as there are gas-powered equipment and engines on the road, waterways, and sky not designed to be compatible with ethanol blends of fuel, Fuel-Testers strongly believes consumers require access to this important information (labeling) so that they can make an educated and informed decision - to be able to chose the appropriate fuel based on engine manufacturer recommendations.

 Always check your engine owner's manual or ask the manufacturer and/or certified mechanic if your gas-powered engine (car, boat, motorcycle, lawn equipment, etc.) was designed for use of E10 alcohol blends of fuel.
 Ethanol-blends are sometimes referred to as "gasahol", which is not the same as methanol.
 (Methanol is more corrosive).